YounesRabeh/YounesRabeh/README.md

 I enjoy working at the intersection of hardware and software, and my goal is to become an engineer capable of designing useful, efficient systems for everyone.
 I'm interested in:

-- 🩺 Recreating medical devices to explore computer engineering
+- 🩺 Currently recreating medical devices to explore computer engineering
 - 💻 Building full-stack applications and embedded projects inspired by real-world systems
 ---
 <table width="100%">